NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Motion Transfer Test

-The Tempurpedic has extremely low levels of motion transfer.
-In our motion transfer tests, we measured a total acceleration range of 5.17 m/s².
+The Tempurpedic Cloud Breeze has a very low level of motion transfer.
+During our tests, we measured a total acceleration range of 5.17 m/s².
+This is 41% less motion transfer than the average of 8.78 m/s².

 Max.
 Acceleration